kakiac/cloaked-adventure/README.md

+# Background

+This repo includes notes from the Python for Dummies book

-# cloaked-adventure
+# Notes
-My first github repo; testbed for code experimentation